The 11 Dirtiest Spots in Every Hotel Room

 “The bathroom counter and faucets can sometimes be cleaned with the same cloth used to clean the toilet, thereby transferring germs from fecal matter onto the counter and faucets,” explains Dr. Stagg.
 “This can lead to gastrointestinal infections.
 There may also be GI and respiratory viruses lingering on surfaces.”
 Worse yet, these cloths are often used from room to room.
 Logic Products founder Jill Taft also points out that the cleaning staff often just rinses the glasses in the bathroom and mini bar with water.
 Never use them!
 Use the same caution with these 13 things hotels aren’t cleaning as they should.

 In hotel rooms, Dr. Stagg says you can commonly find respiratory viruses lingering on desks.
 These can remain for up to four days.
-Clean the work are with a sanitizing wipe before you set down your laptop and important papers.
+Clean the work area with a sanitizing wipe before you set down your laptop and important papers.
 When you’re done, go through the rest of this list of things you should check for in a hotel room.

 Here’s one that will surprise absolutely no one!
 Hotel room phones are a magnet for germs—but you might be surprised at how bad it is.
 “MRSA has been found on phones and remotes which can cause dangerous skin infections,” says Dr. Stagg.
 “Phones can also have E. coli and respiratory viruses from people holding the phone near their mouth and face.”

 Coffee makers can harbor mold and respiratory viruses, according to Dr. Stagg.
 Head to the hotel lobby for that morning cup of joe.
 Along with drinking coffee, here are a few more things you should never do in a hotel room, either.

 Nope, not even your ice is safe!
 In fact, Dr. Stagg notes that hotel ice buckets can contain a host of germs, even as bad as norovirus from guests who may use it as a vomit basin.
 (This happens more than you’d care to imagine.)